mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/busqueda/index.md

 ### Home folders

-If we explore out home folder, we notice a `.gitconfig` file:
+If we explore our home folder, we notice a `.gitconfig` file:

 ```
 [user]